-Two side rings to attach the included shoulder strap turns it in a very comfortable “purse” to carry on your walks.
+Two side rings to attach to the included shoulder strap turn it into a very comfortable “purse” to carry on your walks.
 The strap is padded and doesn’t hurt even when the bag is fully loaded.

 The Topeak Tourguide is a full-featured handlebar bag with a QuickClick quick-release bracket and shoulder strap that makes it easy to take it with you.

 For extended touring, day trips, and commuting, this bag features a special space to mount your cycle computer, a clear map cover, a 3M reflective strip, and safety light mount for increased low-light visibility, and an included rain cover for additional weather protection.

 Topeak’s QuickClick system is built into every bag they make.
 This Topeak’s proprietary quick-release mounting system allows fast and easy tool-free mounting and removal of the bag.

 A simple slide and click and the bag is secure.
 To remove, a simple push of a button unlocks the system for easy removal.